rutgerhofste/docker_fastai/readme.md

 ## Step 1 Setup your EC2 Instance

+### Step 1.1
 Launch a p2.xlarge instance with Deep Learning Base AMI (Ubuntu) Version 5.0 (ami-4580a7ae)
 Use the setup.sh bash script to setup Docker and Nvidia-Docker on the EC2 instance.
 Make sure to allow SSH and HTTPS traffic in the security group.

 ![Step01](/images/step01.PNG)
 ![Step02](/images/step02.PNG)